guy9050/gluetool/docs/source/DEVELOPMENT.rst

 Before moving on to the actual setup, there are few important notes:

--  **The only supported and (sort of tested) way of installation and using ``citool`` is a separate virtual environment!** It is possible to install ``citool`` & modules somewhere into your system but we don't recommend that, we don't use it that way when developing things, and we don't know what kind of hell you might run into.
-Please, stick with ``virtualenv``.
+- **The only supported and (sort of tested) way of using and developing these modules is a separate virtual environment!**

+  It is possible to install ``citool`` and these modules directly into your system but we don't recommend that.
+We definitely recommend either:

+  - creating a virtual environment for your development, or
+  - installing ``citool`` from RPM, and adding this collection into the virtual environment created by the installation.

--  The tested distributions (as in "we're using these") are either recent Fedora, RHEL or CentOS.
-You could try to install ``citool`` in a different environment - or even development trees of Fedora, for example - please, make notes about differences, and it'd be awesome if your first merge request could update this file :)
+-  The tested distributions (as in "we're using these") are the recent released of Fedora - 26, 27 and 28.
+You could try other distributions but we didn't - please, let us know, and it'd be awesome if your first merge request could update this file :)

+We will focus on creating a separate virtual environment for your development efforts.

 Requirements
 ------------